lgbouma/goumlab/content/blog/learning/obs_jupiter.md

 their claims for yourself.
 However, most people (myself included), often don't have the time, the means, or the interest.
-We trust that other people indeed have done the things that they claim.
+We trust that other people have done the things that they claim.
 Indeed we rely on it, and have little reason to doubt them (cars work;
 computers work; telephones work).

 However, when I haven't _done_ or _seen_ something for myself, I find that it's